pancsta/asyncmachine-go/docs/manual.md

 Multi-state (`Multi` property) describes a state which can be activated many times, without being deactivated in the meantime.
 It always triggers `Enter` and `State` [transition handlers](#transition-handlers), plus the [clock](#clock-and-context) is always incremented - `+1` for inactive to active, and `+2` for active to active.
-It's useful for describing many instances of the same event (e.g. network input) without having to define more than one transition handler. [`Exception`](#error-handling) is a good example of a `Multi` state (many errors can happen, and we want to know all of them).
+It's useful for describing many instances of the same event (e.g., network input) without having to define more than one transition handler. [`Exception`](#error-handling) is a good example of a `Multi` state (many errors can happen, and we want to know all of them).